Key players in 2023-24 Silly Season

 Austin Hill, No. 21 Richard Childress Racing Chevrolet (NXS)

-The scoop: After some speculation that he could find his way into a full-time Cup Series ride, championship contender Hill announced he would remain with Richard Childress Racing and compete in the Xfinity Series for at least 2024.
+The scoop: After some speculation he could find his way into a full-time Cup Series ride, championship contender Hill announced he would remain with Richard Childress Racing and compete in the Xfinity Series for at least 2024.

 James Gilbert | Getty Images